-Upon the expiration of lock-up agreements entered into in connection with this offering, and assuming that the underwriters' option is exercised in full, 25,795,127 shares of our common stock will be eligible for sale in the public market beginning on the 91st day following the date of this prospectus, and an additional 1,657,372 shares will be eligible for sale in the public market beginning on the 141st day following the date of this prospectus, provided that shares held by our affiliates will remain subject to volume, manner of sale and other resale limitations set forth in Rule 144.
+Upon the expiration of lock-up agreements entered into in connection with this offering, shares of our common stock will be eligible for sale in the public market beginning on the 91st day following the date of this prospectus, provided that shares held by our affiliates will remain subject to volume, manner of sale and other resale limitations set forth in Rule 144.
 See "Shares Eligible for Future Sale" for a more detailed description of the restrictions on selling shares of our common stock after this offering.

-Certain holders of shares of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up arrangements described in "Shares Eligible for Future Sale" and "Underwriting."
+Certain holders of shares of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lockup arrangements described in "Shares Eligible for Future Sale" and "Underwriting."
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by our affiliates.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.

-Additionally, Credit Suisse Securities (USA) LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated, on behalf of the underwriters, may with our consent, at any time with or without notice, release all or any portion of the shares subject to the lock-up agreements for this offering, which would result in more shares being available for sale in the public market at earlier dates.
+Additionally, Credit Suisse Securities (USA) LLC and Merrill Lynch, Pierce, Fenner & Smith Incorporated, on behalf of the underwriters, may with our consent, at any time with or without notice, release all or any portion of the shares subject to the lock-up agreements for this offering or related to our IPO, which would result in more shares being available for sale in the public market at earlier dates.
 Sales of common stock by existing stockholders in the public market, the availability of these shares for sale, our issuance of securities or the perception that any of these events might occur could materially and adversely affect the market price of our common stock.